RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/news/comments/1nq3ioi/scientist_behind_autism_study_cited_by_trump/ng3yjtn/

-The strageness of it all.
-"The Menace of Strageness", "The Menace of Unreality".
+The strangeness of it all.
+"The Menace of Strangeness", "The Menace of Unreality".
 September 9, 2014 https://www.theatlantic.com/international/archive/2014/09/russia-putin-revolutionizing-information-warfare/379880/

 https://old.reddit.com/r/news/comments/1nq3ioi/scientist_behind_autism_study_cited_by_trump/ng3ywav/

 https://old.reddit.com/r/news/comments/1nq3ioi/scientist_behind_autism_study_cited_by_trump/ng4118f/

 Half the country started cheering on the suffering / tears of liberals.
 Now the other half is cheering on the suffering of MAGA / tears of conservatives.
-Exactly how Rusia conditioned the populatio.
-The prizing of Amricans suffering.
+Exactly how Russia conditioned the population.
+The prizing of Americans suffering.

 https://old.reddit.com/r/news/comments/1nq3ioi/scientist_behind_autism_study_cited_by_trump/ng46mst/